 Prior to his business career, Bolton served as assistant secretary of the Treasury for public affairs under President George H.W.
 Bush, assistant U.S. trade representative for public affairs in the Executive Office of the President under President Reagan, and special assistant to President Reagan in the White House, with responsibility for the president’s relations with business and labor.
 He is a recipient of the U.S. Treasury Distinguished Service Award.

 Bolton is a member of the board of the Josephson Institute of Ethics and of advisory boards of the Yale Center for Faith & Culture, the Arthur W. Page Center for Integrity in Public Communication at Penn State University, and the Baruch College MA in Corporate Communication Program.
-He is a deacon of the Congregational Church of New Canaan, Connecticut.
+He is a trustee of the Congregational Church of New Canaan, Connecticut.